-How The Fashion World Is Responding To The Tragic Losses In The Black Community — & How It Can Take Action, Now
+How The Fashion World Is Responding To The Tragic Losses In The Black Community

 This month is not an ordinary month.
 And, yet, it is.
 On May 5, a tape confirmed what had for months been true, setting the internet ablaze: An ex-police officer and his son shot and killed Ahmaud Arbery, an unarmed 25-year-old black man who was out on an afternoon jog.
 Then, on May 25, George Floyd, a peace activist beloved by the Minneapolis community, was killed by four members of local law enforcement.
 The incident was also taped and released, and mounting tensions exploded.
 While reality has shifted considerably in 2020, police brutality is not a new normal.
 What's different is that, in these two instances, it was recorded.
 Long an ally to marginalized groups, the fashion world is responding to the tragic losses in the black community with agony and fury, with scores of designers speaking out and demanding justice for the needless deaths of Arbery, Floyd, and many others before them.